Key Takeaways

 For businesses using HubSpot’s Starter plan, the lack of A/B testing could limit their ability to fine-tune campaigns, forcing them to upgrade to the Professional package just to access this must-have feature.

-Another downside of HubSpot is that its advanced reporting and analytics features are only available on the Professional and Enterprise plans, which start at $800/month (annual contract).
+Another of the HubSpot drawbacks is that its advanced reporting and analytics features are only available on the Professional and Enterprise plans, which start at $800/month (annual contract).
 This leaves users of the Starter plan with no choice but to upgrade or look for an alternative.

 HubSpot provides custom reports for Professional and Enterprise users, but there are limits to the number of reports and dashboards you can create based on your plan.